 During labor, we strongly encourage you to get out of bed and walk to speed up the labor process and increase relaxation during contractions.
 Please keep in mind:

 Maintaining adequate hydration is essential for you and your baby’s well-being.
 Depending on the orders of your healthcare provider, your options may include:

 For a Cesarean Birth:

-Recovery will take place in your Family Birthplace room while nursing team supports you and your partner with skin to skin, breastfeeding and bonding as a new family.
+Recovery will take place in your Family Birthplace room while the nursing team supports you and your partner with skin-to-skin, breastfeeding, and bonding as a new family.

 As you recover from delivery, the nursing staff will begin providing you with extensive education in the care of you and your newborn.
 All new families receive individualized mom and baby care instructions.
 Because we know just how overwhelming being a new parent is, all of our education material is written out in an easy to follow printed form for you to take home.
 We also have the on demand Newborn Channel for you to view.

 All nurses are trained to assist you with breastfeeding in the hospital.
 In addition, an International Board Certified Lactation Consultant (IBCLC) is available after delivery to assist you 1:1 to support breastfeeding success.

 Some of the topics covered during your time at The Family Birthplace include:

 We are committed to ensuring your baby is safe, healthy and happy.
 We enforce strict security measures to protect your baby.

 All hospital personnel must prominently display a Memorial Medical Center identification badge.
 This badge shows the authorized staff member’s name, title and department.
 If you are unsure about a staff member, please ask a nurse to verify the person’s identity.